-This past week, Exercises For Injuries YouTube channel hit a very cool milestone and it was…
+This past week, Exercises For Injuries YouTube channel hit a very cool milestone, which was:

 Since 2008, I’ve been putting out videos focusing on pain and injury.
 Just this week, we’ve already published 1,000 videos.
 I am still adding more and more videos.
 So, if you haven’t subscribed yet to my YouTube channel, then go here.

-Today, I will share a special video from my friend Jedd Johnson, where he talked about some tweaks that you can do if you have wrist, forearm and elbow pain when doing chin ups.
+Today, I will share a special video from my friend Jedd Johnson, where he talked about some tweaks that you can do if you have wrist, forearm and elbow pain when doing chin-ups.

-CLICK HERE to watch the video.
+CLICK HERE to watch the YouTube video.

-Here are some ways to safely do chin ups.
+Here are some ways to safely do chin-ups.

-With this variation, instead of being locked under the bar like regular chin ups, I can change the angle slightly to decrease discomfort.
+With this variation, instead of being locked under the bar like regular chin-ups, I can change the angle slightly to decrease discomfort.

-I’m getting back, shoulder and arm action, just like I would with normal chin ups on a chin up bar, but without the pain.
+I’m getting back, shoulder and arm action, just like I would with normal chin-ups on a chin-up bar, but without the pain.

-#2 – Chin Ups using Rock Rings
+#2 – Chin-ups Using Rock Rings

-Grip the rings and do three quick chin ups with the Rock Rings.
+Grip the rings and do three quick chin-ups with the Rock Rings.
 It’s all about being able to adjust slightly.
 Here, you don’t have the bar forcing you into a specific position.

-#3 – Chin Ups using Globe Gripz
+#3 – Chin-ups Using Globe Gripz

 The Globe Gripz snaps right under the bar.
 Instead of being forced into a tight grip, I can rotate to the side slightly.

-Getting on the ball will put you on a slightly rotated angle, moving into a submission position to do the chin ups.
+Getting on the ball will put you on a slightly rotated angle, moving into a submission position to do the chin-ups.

 Honestly, this is probably the one that feels the best so far.

-#4 – Chin Ups using BackBull
+#4 – Chin Ups Using BackBull

 These are some options that you can try.
-There is absolutely no sense in forcing yourself to do any exercise that hurts, as it could cause you bigger problems down the road.
-You might not see them right away but months or even years down the road, you are going to have pain that interferes in your workouts.
+There is absolutely no sense in forcing yourself to do any exercise that hurts as it could cause you bigger problems down the road.
+You might not see them right away but, months or even years down the road, you are going to have pain that interferes in your workouts.

 When you are feeling pain in a joint or a muscle because it doesn’t work for you ergonomically, that’s a problem.
 If that’s the case, then you should not do that exercise or think about modifying the exercise.
 Remember, longevity is important.
 I hope this video has been helpful.